WalkerSchaar/LinkRunner/README.md

 permission_role, allow_file_discovery, detection_method, depth, discovered_at`

-`depth` is how many folder/shortcut/link hops the resource is from your seed — 0 for the seed itself, 1 for something directly inside/linked from it, and so on.
+`depth` is how many folder/shortcut/link hops the resource is from your seed, 0 for the seed itself, 1 for something directly inside/linked from it, and so on.

 ## Notes & limits

-- **Permission visibility quirk**: the Drive API only returns the full permissions list — including the `type: anyone` grant itself — to accounts that own a file or have edit/organizer access to it.
+- **Permission visibility quirk**: the Drive API only returns the full permissions list, including the `type: anyone` grant itself, to accounts that own a file or have edit/organizer access to it.
 A viewer-only account (including one whose *only* access is via a public "anyone with the link" grant) often gets a permissions list back that